annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 ## Child safety gadget 3.0
 Child safety 3.0, Door lock is added to the existing child safety gadget, which makes part of Home Security.
 Door will be opened if either correct password OR pseudo-password is entered, To lock the door another password can be entered.
 For wrong password, nothing will happen.
+Components used in this project are 5 Volt 1-channel relay, Solenoid lock, 12 Volt adapter, Jumper wires.

 ## child safety gadget 4.0
 Child safety 4.0, Created a simple dedicated mobile app for this hardware oriented project, Now the user can lock or unlock the door using mobile app which would be userful if the keypad got damaged in rare cases.
 Also in the mobile app, Users now can see the pictures received in the Google drive through the mobile app.